NestBord

 Your first 10 minutes in NestBord

-A quick tour of the core flows: add a property, create a unit, invite a tenant, and send the first lease.
+A quick tour of the core flows: add a property, create a unit, onboard a tenant, and get a lease executed.

 April 15, 2026 4 min read

-Welcome.
-NestBord is built around a small set of objects that mirror how real property management actually works: Properties contain Units, Units host Listings and Leases, and Leases connect Tenants to Units.
+NestBord is built around a small set of objects that mirror real property management: Properties contain Units, Units host Listings and Leases, and Leases connect Tenants to Units.
 Once you understand that shape, everything else slots in.

 1. Add your first property

 From the sidebar, open Properties and click Add Property.
-You'll enter the building name, type (Residential, Commercial or Mixed), and the street address.
-Canadian provinces appear in the dropdown because forms and legal defaults adapt to where the property is.
+Enter the building name, type, and street address.
+Canadian provinces are in the dropdown — forms and legal defaults adapt to the province you pick.

-That's the core loop.
-Maintenance requests, vendors, owners and reports all attach to these objects — you'll meet each in their own article.
+That's the loop.
+Maintenance, vendors, owners and reports all attach to these objects — each has its own article.

 Ready to manage your properties with NestBord?